ChihFengLin/BomodaPractice/README.md

 Q2a:
-Find the date that has the highest number of posts mentioning each of the brands command line> for file in /path/to/the/comment/; do cat $file | python mapper.py; done | sort -k1,1| python combiner.py | sort -k1,1 | python reducer.py
+Find the date that has the highest number of posts mentioning each of the brands

+command line> for file in /path/to/the/comment/; do cat $file | python mapper.py; done | sort -k1,1| python combiner.py | sort -k1,1 | python reducer.py

 Q2b:
-Find the peak hour with the most posts. command line> for file in /path/to/the/comment/; do cat $file | python mapper.py; done | sort -k1,1| python combiner.py | sort -k1,1 | python reducer.py
+Find the peak hour with the most posts.

+command line> for file in /path/to/the/comment/; do cat $file | python mapper.py; done | sort -k1,1| python combiner.py | sort -k1,1 | python reducer.py

 Q3:
 Tokenize the comments and retrieve the top 10 mentioned Chinese terms associated with each brand from the texts.
-You may use 3rd party libraries such as Jieba to complete this task. command line> for file in /path/to/the/comment/; do cat $file | python mapper.py; done | sort -k1,1 | python combiner.py | python mapper2.py | LC_ALL='C' sort -k1,1 | python reducer.py
+You may use 3rd party libraries such as Jieba to complete this task.

+command line> for file in /path/to/the/comment/; do cat $file | python mapper.py; done | sort -k1,1 | python combiner.py | python mapper2.py | LC_ALL='C' sort -k1,1 | python reducer.py

 Q4a:
-Count the number of reposts and comments per day (as separate counts), per brand This command line can get number of comments per day per brand command line> for file in /path/to/the/comment/; do cat $file | python mapper1.py; done | sort -k1,1| python combiner1.py | sort -k2,2 | python reducer1.py
+Count the number of reposts and comments per day (as separate counts), per brand

+This command line can get number of comments per day per brand

+command line> for file in /path/to/the/comment/; do cat $file | python mapper1.py; done | sort -k1,1| python combiner1.py | sort -k2,2 | python reducer1.py

-This command line can get number of reposts per day per brand command line> for file in /path/to/the/reposts/; do cat $file | python mapper2.py; done | sort -k1,1 | python combiner2.py | sort -k1,1 | python reducer2.py
+This command line can get number of reposts per day per brand

+command line> for file in /path/to/the/reposts/; do cat $file | python mapper2.py; done | sort -k1,1 | python combiner2.py | sort -k1,1 | python reducer2.py

-b: Plot the count over the entire timeframe (For this problem, currently I only analyze comments data) cat comment_statistic.txt | python plotgraph.py
+Q4b: Plot the count over the entire timeframe (For this problem, currently I only analyze comments data)

+cat comment_statistic.txt | python plotgraph.py